claytondaley/DAM4/README.md

 Due to its mixed heritage, DAM4 requires a combination of git and Composer:

     git clone git://github.com/claytondaley/DAM4.git --recursive
-    cd ZendSkeletonApplication
+    cd DAM4
     curl -s https://getcomposer.org/installer | php --
     php composer.phar install

-Both LegacyRS and the ResourceSpace codebase are obtained as submodules of DAM4.
+Several key components (including the ResourceSpace codebase) are obtained as submodules of DAM4 so you must also run:

+    git submodule update --recursive --init

 Web Server Setup
 ----------------

+### Dreamhost, GoDaddy, and other retail providers

+Setup a website (domain or subdomain) using the /public folder as the root of your website

 ### PHP CLI Server